chen19991019/DIRNA-StatsViz/DIRNA-StatsViz/README.md

 * summary_count.pdf

 ## Warning
-There will be an inevitable warning if sample sample has no qualifying DI-RNAs after screening when drawing the Venn and UpSet plot.For example:
+There will be an inevitable warning if sample sample has no qualifying DI-RNAs after screening when drawing the Venn and UpSet plot.
+But they can be ignored as they have no effect on the results or the running of the scripts

+For example:

 "!!!Warning:There is one sample where the count of all DiRNA of the NA segment is less than the threshold, so the upset plot does not apply to segment NA"